algoflora/cloregram/README.md

 Each button can be presented as [map](https://core.telegram.org/bots/api#inlinekeyboardbutton).
 This is good for WebApp buttons, or buttons pointing on URLs.

 In most cases we need button that performing certain action when clicked.
-For such buttons is convient to use vector notation:
+For such buttons is convenient to use vector notation:
 - first element is button text string
 - second element is symbol of [handler function](https://github.com/algoflora/cloregram/edit/main/README.md#handlers) which will be called on click
 - optional third element is arguments map for handler function